awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 const keyring = new KmsKeyringNode({ clientProvider, discovery })
 ```

 When encrypting, an AWS KMS regional discovery keyring has no effect\.
-Because it doesn't specify any CMKs, it can't generate or encrypt data keys\.
+Because it doesn't specify any AWS KMS keys, it can't generate or encrypt data keys\.
 However, you can include an AWS KMS regional discovery keyring in a multi\-keyring that will be used for encrypting and decrypting\.

-When decrypting with an AWS KMS regional discovery keyring, the AWS Encryption SDK can ask AWS KMS to decrypt any encrypted data key that was encrypted under a CMK in the specified AWS Region\.
-To succeed, the caller must have `kms:Decrypt` permission on at least one of the CMKs in the specified AWS Region that encrypted one of the data keys in the encrypted message\.
+When decrypting with an AWS KMS regional discovery keyring, the AWS Encryption SDK can ask AWS KMS to decrypt any encrypted data key that was encrypted under an AWS KMS key in the specified AWS Region\.
+To succeed, the caller must have `kms:Decrypt` permission on at least one of the AWS KMS keys in the specified AWS Region that encrypted one of the data keys in the encrypted message\.

-In a multi\-keyring, because it allows the use of any CMK in the AWS Region, an AWS KMS regional discovery keyring can override CMK limits that other AWS KMS keyrings in the multi\-keyring might impose\.
-For example, if you combine an AWS KMS keyring that lets you use a particular CMK in the Europe \(London\) Region and a KMS Regional Discovery keyring for the Europe \(London\) Region, the resulting multi\-keyring behaves just like the AWS KMS regional discovery keyring alone\.
-It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key that was encrypted by any CMK in the Europe \(London\) Region\.
+In a multi\-keyring, because it allows the use of any AWS KMS key in the AWS Region, an AWS KMS regional discovery keyring can override AWS KMS key limits that other AWS KMS keyrings in the multi\-keyring might impose\.
+For example, if you combine an AWS KMS keyring that lets you use a particular AWS KMS key in the Europe \(London\) Region and a KMS Regional Discovery keyring for the Europe \(London\) Region, the resulting multi\-keyring behaves just like the AWS KMS regional discovery keyring alone\.
+It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key that was encrypted by any AWS KMS key in the Europe \(London\) Region\.

 ## Raw AES keyrings<a name="use-raw-aes-keyring"></a>